luxfi/cli/cmd/commands.md

 causes the command to fail.
 If you'd like to overwrite an existing configuration, pass the -f flag.
 - [`delete`](#lux-blockchain-delete): The blockchain delete command deletes an existing blockchain configuration.
-- [`deploy`](#lux-blockchain-deploy): The blockchain deploy command deploys your Blockchain configuration locally, to Fuji Testnet, or to Mainnet.
+- [`deploy`](#lux-blockchain-deploy): The blockchain deploy command deploys your Blockchain configuration locally, to Testnet, or to Mainnet.

 At the end of the call, the command prints the RPC URL you can use to interact with the Subnet.

 Lux-CLI only supports deploying an individual Blockchain once per network.
-Subsequent attempts to deploy the same Blockchain to the same network (local, Fuji, Mainnet) aren't allowed.
+Subsequent attempts to deploy the same Blockchain to the same network (local, Testnet, Mainnet) aren't allowed.
 If you'd like to redeploy a Blockchain locally for testing, you must first call lux network clean to reset all deployed chain state.
 Subsequent local deploys redeploy the chain with fresh state.
-You can deploy the same Blockchain to multiple networks, so you can take your locally tested Blockchain and deploy it on Fuji or Mainnet.
+You can deploy the same Blockchain to multiple networks, so you can take your locally tested Blockchain and deploy it on Testnet or Mainnet.
 - [`describe`](#lux-blockchain-describe): The blockchain describe command prints the details of a Blockchain configuration to the console.
 By default, the command prints a summary of the configuration.
 By providing the --genesis flag, the command instead prints out the raw genesis file.